loeffel-io/docs/docs/1.0/getting-started/introduction.md

 # Introduction

-Serve is an easy to use service and repository driven deployment framework based on [Docker Compose](https://docs.docker.com/compose). - Brings your services up in minutes!
+Makeless is an easy to use service and repository driven deployment framework based on [Docker Compose](https://docs.docker.com/compose). - Brings your services up in minutes!

 [[toc]]

 ## Components

-Serve is build on two components:
+Makeless is build on two components:

-- Serve Server receives your deployments and manages all your docker containers painlessly.
+- Makeless Server receives your deployments and manages all your docker containers painlessly.
-- Serve Client pushes your `.serve.yml` configs and files to the Serve Server
+- Makeless Client pushes your `.makeless.yml` configs and files to the Makeless Server

 ## Requirements

-Serve supports linux and macos machines
+Makeless supports linux and macos machines